 - Thoughts of self-harm or suicide.

-“There might be subtle changes in the teen’s mood or reaction to things,” Dr. Dimberg said.
+“There might be subtle changes in the teen’s mood or reaction to things,” Dr. Valle said.
 “Their appearance might change, as well as their interactions with others.
 For example, do they appear more tired, sad or quick to respond when they previously were energetic, happy and calm?”

 If you notice any of these signs in your teen athlete, talk to them.
-“Parents and coaches need to validate when a teen athlete is feeling stressed or feeling mental strain,” said Dr. Dimberg.
+“Parents and coaches need to validate when a teen athlete is feeling stressed or feeling mental strain,” said Dr. Valle.

 If they are struggling with mental health issues or thinking of self-harm or suicide, connect with professional help right away.
 They can call or text 988, the suicide hotline, for 24/7 help.